 “Some couples have great communication skills and trust in which they use flirtation as a way to maintain self-identity and mystery in their relationships,” explains Cassandra Len, a licensed marriage and family therapist with Forgewell Solutions.
 “A man can deeply love and care for his partner, but he or she is secure to them.
 In a flirtatious interaction, there is a level of unknown that creates excitement, and an ego boost.”

-Research published in Sex Roles sheds some light on flirting as it applies to both men and women.
+Research about flirting published in Sex Roles adds more context, and applies to both men and women.
 According to the research, men flirt for six main reasons: to get sex, to explore what it would be like to be in a relationship, to strengthen a relationship, to try to get something, to increase self-esteem, and, well, to have fun.
 What a buffet of options.

 As the motivations for flirting are so diverse, however, therapists and psychologists recommend that the behavior be understood both by men and their partners within a broader psychological and social context.
 Though it might feel odd for a husband to tell his partner a story that begins, “So I was flirting with the bartender…,” there’s some virtue in truth and some intimacy to be derived from an honest discussion of emotional needs.

 Men are no different from women in their need to feel desired or their ability to leave it at that, relationship coach Carlos Xuma adds.
 But he takes this a step further, suggesting that it’s not just healthy, but perhaps vital for a man.
 “The more his partner feels insecure and fights this natural need, the more a man will feel constrained in the relationship,” he says.
 “One of the most misunderstood factors of a man’s sense of virility and masculinity is the ability to feel marketable.”